Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - determine the Historical context in which the candidate solution was designed or developed
 - weigh Advantages against disadvantages
 - Think: how well this solution fits your problem ?
+- [Growing Your Tech Stack: When to Say No] : Nice walk-through of consequences & risks estimation
+> The right technology today will be the wrong technology at some point.

 ## Design
 - interface design + decoupling >>more critical>> component design [MVB]